 - If you have small dishes or ramekins, you can use the same quantities to make individual portions.
 Just spoon the potatoes into the dishes and top individually before baking.

-A creamy, crunchy classic.
+A creamy, crunchy classic – the perfect side dish.
 This lighthouse inn potatoes recipe can be served with just about anything, or even on its own!
 Remember, choose the right kind of potatoes and don’t forget the baking soda, as they are the two main areas where people go wrong.
 We hope you enjoyed this recipe.
 Feel free to leave a comment below.